appvia/appviamaps/app-README.md

 Your Kubectl has now been configured to point at the **"ukdemo"** cluster with admin proviledges for the **"frontend"** namespace.

+# Configuration of the application
+- Create & Configure Database
+- Configure Google Maps API Access
+- Build the Application Containers
+- Deploy the application to Kubernetes

+## Create & Conigure Database
+The application

-## Building and Deploying the application
+## Building the application
 This section runs through building and deploying the application.
 We would usually use a packaging framework like Helm to help us, but we will go through manual configuration to better our understaning og the components and configuration.

 **Prerequisite - You need to have a container builder susch as [Docker Engine (Linux)](https://docs.docker.com/desktop/install/linux-install/), [Docker desktop (Mac/Windows)](https://www.docker.com/products/docker-desktop/) or [Podman (Mac/linux)](https://podman.io/)**